NatNight99/english-for-designers/03_content_first/My_work.md

 ## My work and innovation process at Anima studio

 Almost a year ago, I got accepted into Anima studio s.r.o. to work on their first full-lengh film: _Babu in the night city_.

-- My work on the first long lenght film form Anima studio s.r.o., written and directed by Petr Vodička
-- I sculpt lip synk and do 3D editing/modeling of the character parts and then it gets 3D printed so they can animate with it.
+I sculpt lip-synk in 3D programs for a lot of characters.
+I also edit whatever body part they needs to be changed.
+Then it all gets 3D printed and they can animate with it.

-- I have been working in the team of artists, who specialize in animation and making of puppetry.
-It is interesting experience.
-I work independently but also with people and it gets a bit crazy sometimes.
-But it’s mostly a big responsibility and honor to be a part of this.
-- I have been there for a year there.
-I have worked on more then a 10 puppets and made more then 50 expressions now (probably, maybe more, it’s a lot, stopped counting at this point, some of them got remade multiple times when we still had no idea what we were doing).
-- If things go smoothily the film is expected to come out in 2026, so if the moutgh movement of the puppets will look great, yey!
-If not...uhhh...you will know whose fault that is XD It’s not usual to do complex lipsynk with puppets in Czech republic.
+It was actually a bit of a challenge at first.
+Lip-synk in Czech puppetery is not something that is usually done and some projects even failed trying to make it possible.
+But I think we found our own strategy how to make it.
+I’m most likely the youngest person that works on that project, so I try to bring as much innovation that I can.
+It is a big honor and responsibility.

+I have worked on more then 10 characters.
+I probably did close to 60 (maybe more, I’ve stopped counting) expressions.
+And I can now do it much faster and better then before.

+If things go smoothly the film should come out in 2026.
+I hope everything goes well.
+It could be very important thing for me in the future.